Built on Experience

 An investment in the REIT is subject to significant risks, some of which are summarized in the Risk Factors section of this piece and are fully detailed in the Risk Factors section in the REIT’s prospectus.
 Investors should read and understand all of the risks and the entire prospectus before making a decision to invest.
 The prospectus is available on sec.gov and cnlhealthcarepropertiesii.com.

 Investing in a non-traded REIT is a higher risk, longer term investment than many listed securities and is not suitable for all investors.
 Shares may lose value, or investors could lose their entire investment.

-The REIT was recently organized and has yet to establish any operating history on which investors may evaluate operations and prospects for the future.
-The REIT is a “blind pool” offering that has not identified or acquired any properties, assets or investments.
+The REIT was recently organized and has a limited operating history on which investors may evaluate operations and prospects for the future.
+The REIT is a blind pool offering that is in the initial stages of property acquisitions and has made limited investments.

 Non-traded REITs are illiquid.
 There is no public trading market for the shares.
 The REIT does not expect to offer a liquidity event in the near future and investors should be prepared to hold shares for an indefinite period of time.
 If investors are able to sell their shares, it would likely be at a substantial discount.

 There are significant limitations on the redemption of investors' shares under the REIT's redemption plan.
 The REIT can determine not to redeem any shares or to redeem only a portion of the shares for which redemption is requested.
 In no event will more than 5 percent of the weighted average of all share classes of the outstanding shares be redeemed in any 12-month period.
 The REIT may modify, suspend or terminate the redemption plan at any time.
 Holding periods may be waived for qualifying events.
 For more specific information, including redemptions for special circumstances, please refer to the prospectus.